broughtj/Fin6470/index.md

 ### Course Description

 This course covers the economics of futures, futures, options, and swaps.
 By the end of the course, you will have a solid knowledge of how these products work, how they are used, how they are priced, how financial institutions trade them to hedge and speculate, as well as of the markets in which they trade.
+The single biggest idea from this class is arbitrage.
+We will discuss the concept of arbitrage deeply as it applies to financial derivatives, but  also as it applies much more broadly.

 ### Course Objectives